Scenario-Cloud/web-developer-exam/README.md

 # Project - ScenarioCloud.WebDeveloperExam.Web
 This .Net Web Application Project will be the main App.
 This will contain the UI itself and any UI-related logic.

+# Exam Coverage
+The exam revolves around creating a small Web App which will gauge your expertise on the Backend and Frontend Development.
+This excercise will also gauge your basic knowledge on using Git.

+BONUS Segments can be found in each 'Requirements' Section.
+These are not really required but PLUS points if ever you managed to achieve these items.

 # Getting Started
 The first thing to do is [Clone](https://github.com/Scenario-Cloud/web-developer-exam.git) this Repository.